You're Dead!

-You're Dead! is the fifth studio album by American music producer Flying Lotus (Steven Ellison), released on October 6, 2014 by Warp Records.
+You're Dead! is the fifth studio album by American music producer Flying Lotus (Steven Ellison), released on October 6, 2014, by Warp Records.
 Flying Lotus recorded the album at his home in Los Angeles, using Ableton Live and other instruments and software.
 Like his previous two albums Cosmogramma and Until the Quiet Comes, You're Dead! features extensive contributions from Thundercat, who plays bass guitar on nearly every track and provides vocals on several.
-It also features guest performances from Angel Deradoorian, Niki Randa, Kendrick Lamar, Snoop Dogg, Kamasi Washington, Jeff Lynne, Kimbra, and Herbie Hancock, along with Captain Murphy, Flying Lotus' rapper alter ego.
+It also features guest performances from Angel Deradoorian, Niki Randa, Kendrick Lamar, Snoop Dogg, Kamasi Washington, Kimbra, and Herbie Hancock, along with Captain Murphy, Flying Lotus' rapper alter ego.

 You're Dead was promoted with the single "Never Catch Me", which was nominated for Best Dance Recording at the 2016 Grammy Awards.
 Mainly an instrumental album, You're Dead! is described as electronic, jazz fusion and hip hop.
 The album received widespread acclaim from critics, and peaked at number one at the US Dance/Electronic Albums and at number 19 at the US Billboard 200.